kklfion/projectX/README.md

 ```
 % open projectX.xcworkspace
 ```
 ## Commiting new code to your branch
+("git add ." works correctly only if you have the most up to date .gitignore)
 ```
 % git add .               # gets you "on branch someBranch"
 % git commit -m "message" # commits new code